bob-fornal/work-notes/Cloud/AWS/CSAA/Tech-Fundamentals.md

 ### Dictionary (Structure)

-* Three items with one more more key/value pairs.
+* Three items with one or more key/value pairs.

 ```yaml
 people: